Cram (game)

-Cram is a mathematical game played on a sheet of graph paper.
+Cram is a mathematical game played on a sheet of graph paper (or any type of grid).
 It is the impartial version of Domineering and the only difference in the rules is that players may place their dominoes in either orientation, but it results in a very different game.
 It has been called by many names, including "plugg" by Geoffrey Mott-Smith, and "dots-and-pairs".
 Cram was popularized by Martin Gardner in Scientific American.

 Rules

 The game is played on a sheet of graph paper, with any set of designs traced out.
 It is most commonly played on rectangular board like a 6×6 square or a checkerboard, but it can also be played on an entirely irregular polygon or a cylindrical board.

 Two players have a collection of dominoes which they place on the grid in turn.
 A player can place a domino either horizontally or vertically.
 Contrary to the related game of Domineering, the possible moves are the same for the two players, and Cram is then an impartial game.

 As for all impartial games, there are two possible conventions for victory: in the normal game, the first player who cannot move loses, and on the contrary, in the misère version, the first player who cannot move wins.